Sahilinsan/MergeFest-Hacker/README.md

 Read the `contributes.md` file for guidelines on how you can start contributing: https://github.com/IMGIITRoorkee/MergeFest-Hacker/blob/main/CONTRIBUTORS.md

 ### 4. **Review Event Rules**
-Please take a moment to review the event rules: [Event Rules Link]
+Please take a moment to review the event rules: [Event Rules](https://docs.google.com/document/d/1G_yL5sgYQsW4kSF1JQrom15S56BYrAWka3G29cSWh_U/edit?tab=t.0#heading=h.5tw6fponbhv4)

 ### 5. **Explore Projects to Contribute To**
 A list of projects will be available soon.
 Stay tuned for more details on exciting open-source opportunities!